Use Case: Privacy-Preserving Consumer Behavior Model Training

 Throughout this phase:

-- raw purchase history remains inside authorized Vault or TEE boundaries unless policy explicitly allows a narrower export path
+- raw purchase history remains inside authorized Vault or TEE boundaries

 - the protocol relies on commitments, evidence, lineage, and replayable artifacts rather than unrestricted plaintext movement